Emergency Rental Assistance Programs You Can Apply For Now

 • Represent renters in court

-• Delay eviction while rental assistance applications are pending
+• Request delays while rental assistance applications are under review

 Additional Resources for Renters

-For more information, these organizations and agencies provide updated details on emergency rental assistance and related programs:
+The following organizations provide current information on emergency rental assistance and related housing programs:

-For direct guidance, Credit.org also offers HUD housing counseling support, helping renters connect with the right programs in their communities.
+For personalized guidance, Credit.org offers HUD housing counseling support to help renters identify programs available in their area.

-If you are already in a rental property but struggling with overdue rent, unpaid bills, or mounting debt payments, you do not have to face it alone.
-Credit.org’s Distressed Renter Counseling provides free, confidential support to help you review your budget, explore assistance programs, and create a plan to stay in your home.
-Reaching out today can give you the tools and confidence you need to regain stability.
+If you are already behind on rent or juggling unpaid bills and other debt payments, support is available.
+Credit.org’s Distressed Renter Counseling provides free, confidential guidance to review your budget, identify assistance programs, and outline steps to remain in your home.
+Reaching out can help you regain control and move toward stability.

 Jeff Michael